ElektraInitiative/libelektra/doc/dev/symbol-versioning.md

 {
     // old code ...
 }

+ELEKTRA_SYMVER_DECLARE ("oldversion", foo, v1)
 ```

+To actually enable backwards compatibility, we need to add some assembler `.symver` pseudo instructions.
+To make this easier, we have the
+helper macro `ELEKTRA_SYMVER_DECLARE`.
+We add these lines after the function declaration.
+Note: there MUST NOT be a `;` after the `ELEKTRA_SYMVER_DECLARE` otherwise there will be errors on systems that don't support symbol
+versioning

 Then we simply write the definition for the new version, as if it was an entirely new function: